 - My God, You Are Serious:

 - Margaery has an unspoken moment of this when Sansa asks her if her knowledge of sex comes from being taught by her mother.
-Margaery spends a while trying to read Sansa and see if she's joking, before she realizes that Sansa really is that naive.
+Margaery spends a few seconds trying to read Sansa and see if she's joking, before she realizes that Sansa really is that naïve.

 - Brienne shows this when she realizes that Jaime truly does intend to free Arya and Sansa if he gets back to King's Landing.